tomohisa/dcb-events.github.io/docs/topics/projections.md

 ## How to use this with DCB

 With DCB, composite projections are especially useful, when building a Decision Model to enforce strong consistency.
-The `buildDecisionModel` function allows multiple projections to be composed dynamically allowing for the dynamic consistency boundaries that inspired the name DCB:
+The `buildDecisionModel` function allows multiple projections to be composed on-the-fly, allowing to enforce dynamic consistency boundaries that inspired the name DCB:

 ```javascript
 const eventStore = new InMemoryDcbEventStore()